HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/sitebuilder/deploy_site_builder/sitebuilder_access_creators.md

 - Creator access to the Content Root page where they want to create new sites
 - Contributor rights to the Site Build Template library
+- Contributor rights to source content library for their new sites and sections
-- Contributor and Editor rights to existing content library for their new sites and sections
+- Editor rights to target content library for their new sites and sections
 - Administrator access to the Site Builder portlet

 ## Assigning User access to Content Root pages